fragcolor-xyz/shards-examples/tutorials/yes-no-game/steps/step-3.md

     ```

+???
+"Repeat"
+    [`Repeat`](https://docs.fragcolor.xyz/docs/shards/General/Repeat/) repeats the `Action` passed in by the number of `Times` indicated or when the condition specified in `Until` is no longer true.

+???
+"Math.Inc"
+    [`Math.Inc`](https://docs.fragcolor.xyz/docs/shards/Math/Inc/) increases the value passed in by 1.

+???
+"Do"
+    [`Do`](https://docs.fragcolor.xyz/docs/shards/General/Do/) runs an unscheduled Wire inline, similar to how a function is called.

 Now that we have the means to obtain two random values from a sequence, we can implement the code to choose the right image.

 !!! note
     The code to select the left image has been shifted into the `If` shard to account for conditionals.

 === "Code"

     ```clojure linenums="1"
     (defshards initialize-round []
       (If